orbcode/orbuculum/README.md

 ==================================================

-(An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible, with a light connection to BlackMagic...)
+(An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible, with a nodding reference to BlackMagic...)

 On a CORTEX M Series device SWO is a datastream that comes out of a single pin when the debug interface is in SWD mode.
 It can be encoded